abbasatwi/Policy-Backend/README.md

 1. Right click on the solution and click restore nugget packages.
 2. Adjust Db connection string in the app settings.json
 3. Run update-database in the package manager console
-4. Add in the AspNetRoles a role (name : ‘User’, NormalizedName : ‘USER’)
-5. Run these scripts one by one in order to seed the database with some static data : for policy types :
+4. Run these scripts one by one in order to seed the database with some static data : for policy types :

 SET IDENTITY_INSERT PolicyTypes ON;